23Aaron/JeffBot/README.md

 This bot requires:

-- discord.py module (non-rewrite)
+- discord.py module version 1.0
-- Python 3.6 (not compatible with 3.7)
+- Python 3.5.3 or higher

 This bot does a few things: